visit-dav/visit/src/doc/cli_manual/functions.rst

   DemoteOperator(opIndex, applyToAllPlots) -> integer

-opIndex : type
+opIndex : integer
     A zero-based integer corresponding to the operator that should be demoted.

-applyAll : type
+applyToAllPlots : integer
     An integer flag that causes all plots in the plot list to be affected when it is non-zero.

-return value : integer
+return type : CLI_return_t
     DemoteOperator returns 1 on success and 0 on failure.